ankitsikkacts/AgentFound-Starter-Kit/README.md

 ```

 ### Step 3: Configure Your Agents
-Open the `setup_agent.sh` script and add your desired IAM user names.
+Open the `setup_agent.sh` script and add your desired IAM usernames.
 This script will create the necessary agents and generate authentication tokens.

 ```bash
 nano setup_agent.sh